 Arrhinia is a rare congenital absence of the nose.
 The findings include absence of nasal bones, cribriform plate, and nasal septum.
 In cases of total arrhinia, the olfactory system is also absent.
 Arrhinia can be associated with other craniofacial anomalies and midline defects.

 The likely embryologic abnormality resulting in arrhinia is thought to be a failure of the nasal placodes to invaginate during the 5th week of fetal development.
 Most cases reported are sporadic, although cases of genetic aberration have been described.

 A computed tomography (CT) or magnetic resonance imaging (MRI) scan is performed to plan for surgery and often reveals associated abnormalities.
 Radiological examination demonstrates small or absent nasal bones and bony masses obstructing the nasal cavity.

-All cases require airway management ...
+All cases require airway management in the neonatal ...